 Timothy Enneking, managing director of Crypto Asset Managment, LP, said Monday that the winter in cryptocurrency markets is "largely over."

 Crypto Asset Management, which was founded last year and has roughly $20 million in assets under management, saw its CAMCrypto30 cryptocurrency index fall by 69 percent since its high in January.
-Enneking sees four reasons for the collapse.
+Enneking, writing in a recent investor newsletter, sees four reasons for the collapse.

 Asset consolidation, regulatory concerns, massive liquidation by the Mt.
 Gox trustee and startups' selling crypto assets to pay salaries and expenses are all factors in the market's overall decline, he wrote.